NBA Finals Odds

-For the 2019-20 NBA regular season, here are the original dates on the calendar to keep in mind:
+For the NBA regular season, here are the expected dates on the calendar to keep in mind:

-How that schedule will look in 2020 still remains to be seen.
-If we use the 2019 NBA Finals as a guide, there is a two- or three-day span between games.
-Here’s how that shook out between the Toronto Raptors and Golden State Warriors:
+How that schedule will look still remains to be seen, though.
+If we use a standard NBA Finals schedule as a guide, there is a two- or three-day span between games.

 The NBA Finals traces its roots back to 1947 when the Philadelphia Warriors took down the Chicago Stags, 4-1, to win the title.
 We have seen many memorable series through the years, including in recent times.